UmarKhan-codeer/portfolio/README.md

    - Host the project on a server that supports PHP for email functionality.
    - **If hosting on GitHub Pages, note that email handling will not work, since GitHub Pages is a static hosting service**.

-## Recent Updates

-- Refactored font sizes and styles for improved readability and balance.
-- Reworked animations for smoother transitions and a modern look.
-- Removed the preloader for a faster, simplified user experience.
-- Added [PHP Mailer](https://github.com/PHPMailer/PHPMailer) integration for email handling (requires a PHP-enabled server, not supported on GitHub Pages).

-## License

-This project is licensed under the MIT License.